resttjs/restt-cli/README.md

 `script` must point to the path where your edge worker script is located (e.g. `src/helloworld-service.js`).<br>

-If any changes are detected to your script will be automatically recompiled and hot-reloaded.<br>
+While running `serve`, any modifications to your script will be detected automatically, and your script will be recompiled and hot-reloaded.<br>

 [Service origins](https://github.com/resttjs/restt/blob/README.md#serviceorigin) used in [Restt Services](https://github.com/resttjs/restt/blob/README.md#service) will be automatically rewritten based on your [cloudworker.port](#configuration).<br>